-Watch: Sallai helped himself to a first Bundesliga brace on Matchday 12
+Watch: Sallai helps himself to a first Bundesliga brace

 Plays a bit like: Jadon Sancho

 Sallai is a modern wide player in the mould of Jadon Sancho, only too happy to give opposition players the swerve with his quick feet and acceleration.
-Like the Borussia Dortmund and England flier, he knows how to make and take chances - and has shown himself to be a handy inverted winger and second striker for Hungary.
+Like the former Borussia Dortmund and current England flier, Sallai knows how to make and take chances - and has shown himself to be a handy inverted winger and second striker for Freiburg and Hungary.

 Did you know?